Clay-Ferguson/quantizr/docs/user-guide/ai/index.md

 ![file-p](attachments/65b6b364e6d38a174f58684d-file-p)

-So we would first click a node on the tree, and then choose `Menu -> ChatGPT -> Configure GPT` to open the dialog above.
+So we would first click a node on the tree, and then choose `Menu -> AI -> Configure AI` to open the dialog above.
 After clicking "Save" in the dialog it will store these settings onto the selected node, so that all future questions asked below that section of the tree (anywhere under that branch of the tree) will `cause GPT to answer as a pirate`.
 Pirates are a fun role to let the GPT play, because they start sentences with `"Hey matey, how arrrr ye."` etc.

 *Tip: When you use a prompt that start with "You will...", or "You are..." or some sentence starting with "you", or when you use the word "you" in any sentence at all in this prompt the AI knows you're talking to it.
 You speak to it (the AI) basically the same way you would speak to a person.